bower/bower.github.io/index.md

 layout: default
 ---

-Web sites are made of lots of things -- frameworks, libraries, assets, utlities, and rainbows.
-Bower manages all these things for you.
+<p class="lead">Web sites are made of lots of things -- frameworks, libraries, assets, utilities, and rainbows.
+Bower manages all these things for you.</p>

+Bower works by fetching and installing packages from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
+Packages are kept track in a manifest file, `bower.json`.
+How you use packages is up to you.
+Bower provides hooks to facilitate using packages in your tools and workflows.

 ## Install Bower